The 3 Most Popular Vises for Lock Picking

 6. More Realistic

-Lock picking is a skill of utility, and while it should never be used maliciously, picking locks in a vise better represents picking locks out in the wild.
+Lock picking is a skill of utility, and while it should never be used maliciously, picking locks in a vise better represents picking locks out in the real world.

-There is a huge difference between picking a lock in your hand and one sitting in a door.
+There is a vast difference between picking a lock in your hand and one mounted in a door.
 They feel entirely different, and in some ways, it feels like you are completely relearning lock picking.